Arizona Desert Palm Trees

 Why would you want to chance Canary Palm tree trimming?

 The palm eventually eliminates the fronds, leaving the bases.
-Bases eventually wear off, making a smooth light brown trunk.
+Bases eventually wear off, making a smooth, decoratively patterned tan trunk.

 A serious concern can happen when Over-pruning Palms.
-Like making it into that pineapple look.
+Some trim fronds to design it like a huge pineapple.
 Which causes susceptibility to Canary Island Date palm trunk rot.

 • When trimming, the fungus Thielaviopsis paradoxa can enter through cuts.